influxdata/terraform-aws-influx/modules/install-influxdb/README.md

 ```
 Usage: install-influxdb [options]

-This script can be used to install InfluxDB and its dependencies.
+This script can be used to install InfluxDB Enterprise and its dependencies.
 This script has been tested with Ubuntu 18.04 and Amazon Linux 2.

 Options:

-  --version           The version of InfluxDB to install.
+  --version           The version of InfluxDB Enterprise to install.
 Default: 1.6.2.
   --meta-config-file  Path to a templated meta node configuration file.
 Default: /tmp/config/influxdb-meta.conf
   --data-config-file  Path to a templated data node configuration file.
 Default: /tmp/config/influxdb.conf